microsoft/ApplicationInsights-Python/doc/index.rst

-..
-Application Insights SDK for Python documentation master file, created by sphinx-quickstart on Mon Dec 22 23:32:45 2014.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. toctree::
+    :maxdepth: 2
     :hidden:

     applicationinsights
-   applicationinsights.channel

 Application Insights SDK for Python
 ===================================

+.. sidebar:: Usage

+    Once installed, you can send telemetry to Application Insights.
+Here are a few samples.

+    * :ref:`Sending a simple event telemetry item <usage-sample-01>`
+    * :ref:`Sending an event telemetry item with custom properties and measurements <usage-sample-02>`
+    * :ref:`Sending a trace telemetry item with custom properties <usage-sample-03>`
+    * :ref:`Sending a metric telemetry item <usage-sample-04>`
+    * :ref:`Sending an exception telemetry item with custom properties and measurements <usage-sample-05>`
+    * :ref:`Configuring context for a telemetry client instance <usage-sample-06>`
+    * :ref:`Configuring channel related properties <usage-sample-07>`
+    * :ref:`Configuring synchronous (default) channel properties <usage-sample-08>`
+    * :ref:`Configuring an asynchronous channel instead of the synchronous default <usage-sample-09>`
+    * :ref:`Configuring asynchronous channel properties <usage-sample-10>`

 | Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.
 Python's elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development in many areas on most platforms.
 | -- \ `The Python Tutorial - Introduction <https://docs.python.org/3/tutorial/>`__\

 This project extends the Application Insights API surface to support Python. `Application Insights <http://azure.microsoft.com/en-us/services/application-insights/>`__ is a service that allows developers to keep their application available, performing and succeeding.
 This Python module will allow you to send telemetry of various kinds (event, trace, exception, etc.) to the Application Insights service where they can be visualized in the Azure Portal.